The awesome inflight navigator.

 I don’t know why I’m surprised.
 The whole event has been a sub-orchestral event with some very low bass notes played in counterpoint to some ultra ultra high frequencies which only the local sewer rats can hear.
 It has been Kraftwerk at their most uninspiring.
 But fundamentally, this has been a musical event, not a medical one.

-I realise I am used to Kraftwerk making all kinds of molecules vibrate in all kinds of ways in recent years and reckon that the health information you could gather from listening to Tour de France for an hour would yield much better health benefits than the diagnostics the Symphony Maestro will be able to generate.
+I realise I am used to Kraftwerk making all kinds of molecules vibrate in all kinds of ways in recent years.
+I reckon that the health information you could gather from listening to Tour de France for an hour would yield much better health benefits than the diagnostics the Symphony Maestro will be able to generate.

 The event emphasises that the connections between arts and health – and in particular music – are closer than many nurses and doctors might like to admit to.
 Music is my first love warbled John Miles many years ago; this may be true but it might be more accurate to say that it is also our first way of connecting with the world through how its frequencies make our molecular structures resonate: although that would hardly be the title of a top ten hit, now, would it?